SAP/json-data-and-query-generator/README.md

 with five processes.

-If other scenarios should be run, then specify paths to `schema.txt`, data.txt, and `config.json` as described in `pipeline.py --help`.
+If other scenarios should be run, then specify paths to `schema.txt`, `data.txt`, and `config.json` as described in `pipeline.py --help`.

 ## Citation